 Defending Your Rates (Calmly, Persuasively)

-- “That’s above our budget” indicates a price can’t be paid.
+Common client lines → Your responses.- "That's above our budget" indicates a price can't be paid.
 Give a fair response indicating you accept the point of view respectfully and are ready to find a solution.

 - Can you give me a discount to begin with?
-I don’t offer discounts, but I can take out X from the scope and deliver Y by [date] to meet your priority.
+I don't offer discounts, but I can take out X from the scope and deliver Y by to meet your priority.

 - It makes sense, I understand.
 If you value speed, quality assurance, and post-launch support, my work pays for itself.